 School-age GED® Test-takers whose class has not graduated who do not pass all four of the GED® Test modules may return to a K-12 program of instruction and will be required to complete all necessary graduation requirements for a traditional K-12 diploma.

-Out-of-State test-takers age 16-18 years of age may use the Adult Education Enrollment and GED® Registration Form and a current government issued photo ID or bring the following two letters to a Utah Adult Education program for registration release:
+Out-of-State test-takers age 16-18 years of age may use the HSE Candidate and Adult Education Eligibility Form and a current government issued photo ID or bring the following two letters to a Utah Adult Education program for registration release:

 Test-takers residing at residential treatment/special purpose schools, including Job Corps, are required to have parent/guardian signature granting permission to take the GED® Test.
 Permission must be obtained prior to the GED® Test registration.
-Testing centers may accept a faxed copy of the Adult Education Enrollment and GED® Registration Form signed by the parent/guardian attached to an original application as proof of parental/guardian permission.
+Testing centers may accept a faxed copy of the HSE Candidate and Adult Education Eligibility Form signed by the parent/guardian attached to an original application as proof of parental/guardian permission.

 Branches of the military may or may not accept GED® credentials for enlistment.
 GED® Test-takers are strongly advised to contact the military recruiters to see what the current policies are prior to taking the GED® Test.